welcoMattic/kymsu/README.md

 ## Installation

-`$ git clone git@github.com:welcoMattic/kymsu.git && cd kymsu && cp kymsu.sh /usr/local/bin/kymsu`
+`$ git clone git@github.com:welcoMattic/kymsu.git && cd kymsu && ./install.sh`

+## Usage

+`$ kymsu`

+## Plugins system

+All default plugins are placed in `~/.kymsu/plugins.d`, feel free to delete those you don't use, and/or add new ones.
+Don't forget to share them here with a shiny pull request! ✨

+## Auto-update

+KYMSU will auto-update itself each time you run `kymsu` command.

 ## Credits